hpcaitech/EnergonAI/README.md

 - Engine - encapsulate the distributed multi-device execution with the remote procedure call.
 - Serving - batching requests, managing engines.

-At present, we pre-build distributed bert and gpt models.
+At present, we pre-build distributed Bert and GPT models.

 For models trained by [Colossal-AI](https://github.com/hpcaitech/ColossalAI), it can be seamlessly transferred to Energon.
 For single-device models, there still requires manual coding works to introduce tensor parallel and pipeline parallel.